mabyre/mabyre/README.md

 ### I'm hard working on

-Software in Python for traders
+Software in Python for technical traders
 - [TradingInPython](https://github.com/SoDevLog/PyTrading/)

 Blog dedicated to the software solution